Keep, buy or sell a pelt

 Special rules apply for endangered or threatened species (e.g., wolverine, American badger, gray fox, polar bear).
 You can only keep the pelts of these species under very limited circumstances (e.g., for scientific or education purposes).

 These species are listed on the Species at risk in Ontario List.
-Please contact a local Ministry of Natural Resources and Forestry (MNRF) office for more information about the rules.
+Please contact a local ministry office for more information about the rules.

 When you need to register

-If you're not a licensed hunter or trapper who lawfully killed the animal, or a person who possesses pelts in the course of carrying out a business (e.g., a licensed fur dealer), you must register to keep a pelt and can only keep it for personal use.
+If you're not a licensed hunter or trapper who lawfully killed the animal, or a person who possesses pelts in the course of carrying out a business (such as a licensed fur dealer), you must register to keep a pelt and can only keep it for personal use.

 Register for a Notice of Possession — which allows you keep a pelt for personal use — if you: